DevHead-LLC/RisingPunk/mobile/battle-ux-flow/sources-of-truth/BattleGridScreen.md

 **Lifecycle Management:**
 - `useEffect` - Initializes sample battalions only when no battleId provided
 - Component memoization for performance

-**Styling:**
-- Complete StyleSheet definition for all visual styling
-- Responsive layout calculations using screen dimensions

 **Props Interface:**
 - `_onClose` - Optional callback for closing the screen